 My class this year was VERY lucky to get their very own elf from the North Pole!
 I have never done an elf but my son’s classroom did it last year and he LOVED it.
 So the elf antics have started in my classroom!
 Keep reading for a freebie and some ideas to see how it’s working in my room!

 Our elf joined our room on Monday after Thanksgiving.
 He was sitting quietly by the TV so the kids would notice during morning announcements.
-Well, they noticed the moment they walked in the room really!
+Well, they noticed the moment they walked into the room really!
 After announcements, we read the story and I allowed the kids to talk to their partners about how they felt and share any personal experiences they had with the elf.
 This helped to keep the excitement contained (and kept the day moving along because everyone got to share).

 Next, we had to name our elf.
 We brainstormed some ideas on a circle map as a class and then I decided on four to vote on.
 We used the free printable above to then survey our class and ultimately pick the name.
 (UPDATE: some years I have done the survey as a class, and some years I allow the kids to walk around with clipboards and a name list to survey on their own.
 It just depends on the students).